 Transition to a Green Card

 The transition to a green card can appear at first glance to be problematic for a TN visa individual because of the fact that the TN visa doesn’t have dual intent, unlike the H-1B visa status.
 However, there are ways around this issue without transitioning to the H-1B visa status.
-One of the ways which has been successfully used by many individuals is to consular process their green card in Canada as opposed to adjusting their status in the United States.
-If one is in the H-1B status, they can adjust status to permanent residency inside the United States.
+One of the ways which have been successfully used by many individuals is to consular process their green card in Canada as opposed to adjusting their status in the United States.
+If one is in the H-1B status, they can adjust their status to permanent residency inside the United States.